hippopenny/hippopenny.github.io/_posts/2024-06-27-silly-wisher.md

 **Characters and Banners**

 This game has all the characters, from obscure 4-star weapons to coveted 5-star characters, all in ridiculous forms.
 It updates frequently, so there’s always something new to pull.
 It’s like a never-ending parade of hilarity.
 And if pulling characters isn’t enough, you can mix them using the gene splicing feature.
 The results are often as horrifying as they are hilarious.
+For pull priorities, builds, and team ideas on the live game roster, see [Genshin Impact character guides](/characters/genshin-impact/).

 {% include gallery id="gallery1" %}